We regularly check our prices - you won't

 Vehicle specification information is supplied by a third party.
 We endeavour to ensure all information is correct but cannot be held responsible for any errors or omissions.

-There are currently no customer questions for the Fiat Fiorino Cargo Petrol 1.4 8V Fire Tecnico Van.
+There are currently no customer questions for the Fiat Fiorino Cargo 1.4 8V Fire Tecnico Van.
 Do you have a question?
 If you don't want to give us a call, click here to ask your question and we'll respond in four working hours.

 Free & Exclusive to Vanarama Customers Only